amplitude/Amplitude-TypeScript/packages/plugin-auto-tracking-browser/README.md

   <br />
 </p>

-# @amplitude/plugin-auto-tracking-browser
+# @amplitude/plugin-auto-tracking-browser (alpha)
+**This plugin is in alpha stage, naming and interface might change in the future.**

-Official Browser SDK plugin for auto-tracking.
+Browser SDK plugin for auto-tracking.

 ## Installation